isinyaaa/aoc/23/README.md

   to deal with them, or at least avoid having to pass them to functions.

 - Why is a `bufferedReader` so much better?

-- What's the difference between `ArrayList.{clearAndFree,clearRetainingCapacity}`?
-Why is the latter 5x faster?

 - What's the better way of asserting a type in comptime?